 Explore All That Rittenhouse Square Has to Offer

 Whether you are looking for a new home for your expanding family or are interested in owning your piece of luxury along its picturesque, tree-lined streets, Rittenhouse Square offers a little something for everyone.
 Some of the most commonly found properties in the area include:

 Each of the property types mentioned above can be found in a variety of configurations such as 1 bedroom, 2 bedrooms, 3 bedrooms, and even larger depending on the property.Read More ▾

 Rittenhouse Square can trace its history all the way back to 1683.
-This Philadelphia district was one of the five original parks planned by William Penn together with his surveyor Thomas Holme.
-18th St. forms the eastern boundary, and Rittenhouse Square West is the eastern boundary.
-Walnut St. is the northern end, and Rittenhouse Square South is the southern extremis.
+This Philadelphia, PA district was one of the five original parks planned by William Penn together with his surveyor Thomas Holme.
+18th Street forms the eastern boundary, and Rittenhouse Square West is the western boundary.
+Walnut Street is the northern end, and Rittenhouse Square South is the southern border.

 Rittenhouse Square also houses a number of cultural institutions.
 The Ethical Society, the Rosenbach Museum and Library, the Curtis Institute of Music, the Philadelphia Art Alliance, and the Civil War and Underground Railroad Museum are all located here.
 Many public works of art are displayed in the square including R. Tait McKenzie’s bas relief bust of J William White.